Chuck Drulis

 After Pop Ivy resigned late in the 1961 season, Drulis shared head coaching duties with fellow assistant coaches Ray Prochaska and Ray Willsey.
 Under the trio's guidance, the team won its last two games.

 Chuck's wife, Dale Drulis, was an artist who was commissioned to create the artwork at the Pro Football Hall of Fame in Canton, Ohio.
 The 3 hammered copper figures over the entry depict a running back with a blocker and tackler in an action scene.
 Dale used her husband Chuck and her sons Chuck and Kerry as models for the figures in the sculpture.

+On August 23, 1972, Drulis suffered a massive heart attack aboard the chartered flight transporting the Cardinals to Houston for an exhibition game vs. the Oilers the next night.
+Drulis was pronounced dead before the plane made an emergency landing at Little Rock National Airport.
+The exhibition went on as scheduled, with the Oilers winning 33-24.